 Having celebrity parents can be a challenge.
 Sure, your birthday parties are the things of legend at your elementary school, but you end up with a name like Apple or North too.
 You’re also never expected to escape your family’s shadow.
 As the child of Uchi and Franklin Barbecue, Loro does have two famous parents.
 And while it takes things from each of them, this Asian-influenced smokehouse turned out really great, unlike a lot of celebrity kids.

-Loro is an indoor/outdoor restaurant on South Lamar that looks a bit like a camp dining hall - minus the hairnetted cook and plus a large, partially covered patio.
+Loro is an indoor/outdoor restaurant on South Lamar that looks a bit like a camp dining hall—minus the hair-netted cook and plus a large, partially covered patio.
 You don’t need to make a reservation or spend hours in line to eat here.
-However, there’s still usually a 20-30 minute wait to order food, which is the perfect amount of time to drink a frozen cocktail while you look over the menu.
-With lots of large tables, both inside and out, Loro is a great choice for a low-key office Happy Hour or your skeeball team’s end of season party, but you could just as easily come here on a date too.
+However, there’s still usually a bit of a wait for a seat, which is the perfect amount of time to drink a frozen cocktail while you look over the menu.
+With lots of large tables, both inside and out, Loro is a great choice for a low-key office Happy Hour or your skeeball team’s end of season party, but you could just as easily come here on a date, too.

 The food here consists mostly of barbecued and grilled meats, which are served on small metal trays and designed to be shared.
-Start with the Thai green curry sausage with papaya salad and Malaysian chicken bo ssam, but make sure to get the smoked bavette too.
+Make sure to get the smoked bavette too.
 It’s sliced hanger steak topped with shishito salsa and pickled onions, and might be the secret best dish on the menu.

 Loro is the rare celebrity kid that turned out fine.
 It’s a reliably good restaurant with creative food that works for a low-key date or an afternoon of snacking and day drinking with your friends.
 There’s no hiding where Loro came from, but it’s made a name for itself that’s entirely its own.
 We’re just happy that name isn’t Suri or Blue.